Support and Safeguarding

 |Miss Ramsdale will be Head of the new Year 7s in September 2021|

 If you have any serious concerns about your child, or any other pupil at St Bede’s School, please do not hesitate to contact one of the Designated Safeguarding Leads; they will know who to contact for the best advice and help, and are experienced in using the appropriate degree of confidentiality.

-To contact the safeguarding team at any time, please go to our contacts page and select 'Report child safety concerns' from the drop down list.
+To contact the safeguarding team at any time during school hours, please go to our contacts page and select 'Report child safety concerns' from the drop down list.

 If it is an emergency or you think a child may be in imminent danger, please call 999.

 Please note that we have included (at the bottom of this page) two Accessing Support documents.
 If it becomes necessary, we hope that these documents will inform and guide you in deciding how best to access support for your child or a family member.
 Should the school need to make a referral for external support, this will be done in line with the school safeguarding policies and procedures and the family of the child will be updated at the first available opportunity.
 The school always aims to work in partnership with parents and carers, to achieve the best outcomes for the child.